cyberbotics/webots/docs/guide/setup-a-webots-project-repository.md

 #### Running a Simulation

 When running a simulation, a single docker container will be used based on the `Dockerfile` located at the root of the project directory.
 If no `Dockerfile` is provided, the simulation server will use [Dockerfile.default](https://github.com/cyberbotics/webots/blob/develop/resources/web/server/config/simulation/docker/Dockerfile.default).
 As the default Dockerfile, you can use the following environment variables in your Dockerfile:
 - `$MAKE`: 1 if a Makefile exists in the project directory, otherwise 0.
 - `$PROJECT_PATH`: local docker project directory path
 - `$WEBOTS_DEFAULT_IMAGE`: default image of Webots according to the version of your world.
 This image is provided on [dockerhub](https://hub.docker.com/r/cyberbotics/webots).
 Only the released versions are provided.

 Webots will run inside this container to protect the host machine from malicious code that may be included in a robot controller or in a physics plug-in.

 The `Dockerfile` can be used to build binaries "on-the-fly", this could be for controllers, physics plugin or robot windows plugins as shown in the example below.
-However, it is also possible to directly provide the built binaries in the corresponding folders and use the default Dockerfile without any "on-the-fly" compilation..
+However, it is also possible to directly provide the built binaries in the corresponding folders and use the default Dockerfile without any "on-the-fly" compilation.

 A typical `Dockerfile` would look something like this:
 ```Dockerfile